Mboalab/Mboalab_Outreachy-May-Aug-2022/May-August-Contributions/manognya/Task_manognya/Task 2/readme.md

 8. analysis -
 this will tell you how much your health is and also how much you need energy.

+9. mainly **camera page** 📷 - This page is the main criteria of the app.
+Because through this image only we will be able to detect the symptoms followed by the disease.

 ------------------------------------------------------------------------------------------------------------

 > Here, I am would like to share the prototype of my design.
 Hope you like it.
+I have done up to my best.
+Any feedbacks given would be great.
+I would like to improve myself more.

 ------------------------------------------------------------------------------------------------------------
 link to my design - [go to the design 💹!](https://www.figma.com/proto/wOwgNHSXp79SlvTifTneYb/mboalab?node-id=0%3A1502&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=0%3A1502)

-Feautres
+Device highlights
 ------
 - High resolution camera
 - Gallery (to collect the captured images.)